Netruk44/Netruk44.github.io/content/post/azure-cdn-for-github-pages/index.md

 tags: ["Azure", "GitHub Pages"]
 ---

 I was looking for some resources on the internet about how to set up an Azure CDN configuration for GitHub Pages while using a custom domain, and I couldn't find anything.
-I eventually managed to get everything working, so here's how I set everything up.
-Hopefully it manages to help somebody 😊.
+I eventually managed to get everything working, so I decided to write it down in the hopes that maybe *someone* will find this interesting.
+To be completely honest, you're probably far better off using Cloudflare's CDN for free instead of paying for Azure's CDN.
+However, I have free monthly credits through an MSDN subscription, so I'm not directly paying for it anyway 😊.

 > **Disclaimer**: I'm not a web dev.
 I barely know how the internet works.
 This shouldn't be construed as the "correct" way to set up a CDN.
 This is just what I've found through lots of stumbling around the Azure Portal.
 There's probably better advice somewhere out there, but I couldn't find anything.
 >